Uwancha/weather-app/README.md

 Follow these steps to set up and run the weather app:

-1. Clone the repository: `git clone https://github.com/Uwancha/weather-app`
+1. Clone the repository: git clone.

 2. Navigate to the project directory: `cd weather-app`